unite-cms/unite-cms/API.md

     https://{organization}.yourdomain.com/{domain}/api

-Note, that united CMS do not use API version numbers.
+Note, that unite CMS do not use API version numbers.
 This is because of the flexibility of GraphQL.

-At the root leve, united CMS supports two types of operations: **query** to get data and **mutation** to create, update or delete data.
+At the root leve, unite CMS supports two types of operations: **query** to get data and **mutation** to create, update or delete data.

 ## querying data

-The following example shows how to get content and settings from an united CMS domain with a content type *News* and a setting type *General*.
+The following example shows how to get content and settings from an unite CMS domain with a content type *News* and a setting type *General*.
 To find a single news article you can simply use:

     query {